 Learning is a multifaceted process, and people have diverse ways of assimilating new information.
 The most traditional learning styles are reading or writing information.
 But, if you're a visual learner, try using infographics, watching videos, or even drawing.
 If you prefer a more auditory approach, listen to a podcast to learn a new skill (check out Focus Forward for EF tips)!
 It's beneficial to understand your own preferences and then combine various methods for a holistic learning experience.

-10. Seek professional guidance
+15. Seek professional guidance

 Executive function is essential for a plethora of daily tasks and overall life success.
 By understanding its core components and integrating practices that target and strengthen these areas, you can pave the way for better cognitive health and improved daily functioning.
-Remember, like any other skill, improving your executive function requires time, practice, and consistency.
+Remember, like any other skill, improving your Executive Function requires time, practice, and consistency.
 Start small, stay dedicated, and over time, you'll see tangible results.